garylirocks/quickrefs/tmux.markdown

     <prefix> !          # Make current pane a new window

+    <prefix> :setw synchronize-panes on/off          # broadcast command to all panes in the same window

 define custom keys to switch panes quickly and with ease:

     # use alt + hjkl to select panes